 “Whatever ya say, Desi.
 Lord knows I got plenty of ’em.”

 “Oh, and one more thing: I want to buy a big arrangement from you—for Curtis and Robbie.
 Yesterday they broke the good news to me and asked me to marry them.”

-“Hey, now that’s somethin’ to celebrate all right.
-Now there’s a marriage made in heaven if there ever was one.”
-Bert glanced at his wristwatch.
+“Hey, now that’s somethin’ to celebrate all right.”
+Bert glanced at his watch.
 “Well, I better get movie’ then, got lots to do before church starts.”

 “Me, too,” said the Pastor.
 And he embraced Bert with a firm hug.

 Bert left for home and the Pastor returned to his study.
 He showered and shaved in the study’s bathroom, then put on fresh clothes.
 In the time that remained before the worship service, he knelt at the sofa and talked with the Lord about many things—and in a way he hadn’t talked with Him in many years.

 It was a time of confession, self-forgiveness and complete surrender...a time of thanksgiving and praise.
 But mostly a time of entering into God's rest and grace.